 - Congenital syndromes like bicuspid aortic valve or coarctation of aorta

 - Giant cell arteritis—inflammation of temporal and other arteries

 - Infections such as syphilis, salmonella or staphylococcus

-UPMC Susquehanna Heart & Vascular Institute serves the communities of North Central PA with excellence in cardiovascular care, to help treat a wide range of conditions related to the heart and vascular system.
-To learn more about how we treat abdominal aortic aneurysm in Williamsport, PA, Find a Provider at UPMC Susquehanna.
+UPMC's Heart and Vascular Institute serves the communities of northceentral PA with excellence in cardiovascular care, to help treat a wide range of conditions related to the heart and vascular system.
+To learn more about how we treat abdominal aortic aneurysm in Williamsport, PA, Find a Provider at UPMC.

 Abdominal Aortic Aneurysm Symptoms

 Some abdominal aortic aneurysms will cause symptoms, while others may not.
 The most common symptom is pain in the abdomen, chest, lower back or groin.
 Aneurysms may also cause a pulsing sensation in the abdomen.
 Other symptoms may resemble other medical conditions and problems.

 Sudden onset of severe pain in the back and/or abdomen may indicate an aneurysm rupture, which is a life-threatening emergency.
 Call 911 if you or someone else experiences sudden severe pain.